Faculty & Staff Directory

 - Email: Thomas.Gallagher@umontana.edu

-Professor Tom Gallagher serves as Director for the cluster of Information Technology academic programs of study including: IT - Network Administration & Security, IT - Programming & App Development, Computer Support, Health IT, and Cybersecurity.
-Tom has been a faculty member at Missoula College and the University of Montana since 2001.
+Tom Gallagher serves as Dean at Missoula College and Point of Contact (POC) Director for Cybersecurity Center of Academic Excellence (CAE2Y) at Missoula College.
+Tom has been a professor of Information Technology and Computer Science at Missoula College, University of Montana since 2001.
 Prior to coming to UM, Tom served in the roles of Technology Director and System Administrator.
-He is currently a doctoral candidate in Education Leadership where he is working on the dissertation Baccalaureate Time-to-Degree for Montana University System Two-year College Transfer Students.
+He holds a doctoral and masters degree in Education Leadership from the University of Montana, masters degree in Computer Science from Western Washington University, and baccalaureate degree in Mathematics from Carroll College.
+His dissertation is entitled Baccalaureate Time-to-Degree for Montana University System Two-year College Transfer Students.

 - M.Ed.
 Education Leadership, University of Montana